OP-TEE/optee_docs/building/gits/build.rst

 xtest, Linux kernel, TF-A, TianoCore, QEMU, Buildroot_ etc and put all the binaries at correct locations and write your own command lines, Makefiles, shell-scripts etc that will work nicely on the devices you are interested in.
-If you know how to do that, fine, please go a head.
-But for newcomers it's way to much behind the scenes to be able to setup a working environment.
-Also, if you for some reason want to run something in an automated way, then you need something else wrapping it up for you.
+If you know how to do that, fine, please go ahead.
+But for newcomers it's way too much behind the scenes to be able to setup a working environment.
+Also, if you want to run something in an automated way, then you need something else wrapping it up for you.

-With this particular git **built.git** our goal is to simply to make it easy for newcomers to get started with OP-TEE using the devices we've listed in this document.
+With this particular git **built.git** our goal is to make it easy for newcomers to get started with OP-TEE using the devices we've listed in this document.